NEUROIMAGING / COMPUTED TOMOGRAPHY

 - CTA is a helpful tool for diagnosing extracranial stenoses

-- it shows not only the grade of stenosis but it yields information about carotid plaque characteristics (which can also be assessed by ultrasound or MRI → see here)
+- it not only shows the degree of stenosis but also provides information about carotid plaque characteristics (which can also be assessed by ultrasound or MRI → see Classification of atherosclerotic plaques)

 - size (length and width)